fast-af/developer-portal-starter/developer-portal/for-developers/bigcommerce/install/test-mode.md

    <img alt="login form" src="./images/image32.png"/>

-Stay logged into this account throughout the rest of the [install process](/developer-portal/for-developers/bigcommerce/install/steps/).
+Stay logged into this account throughout the rest of the install process!